Cornwall’s Best Afternoon Teas

 I think The Greenbank Hotel wins the prize for the widest choice of afternoon teas.
-There’s The Traditional (straight up scones, jam and cream), Greenbank Afternoon Tea (add further tiers of sandwiches and cakes), Children’s Tea (scones, ham sarnie, brownie and hot chocolate), Chocoholics Afternoon Tea (choc chip scones, eclairs and brownies galore), Champagne Tea (The Greenbank, plus fizz) and Gentleman’s Picnic Tea (cheese and bacon scones, scotch eggs, pickled onions etc).
-Heartily recommended by Ashley (@hibster81) and now firmly on my must-try list!
+There’s The Traditional (straight up scones, jam and cream), Greenbank Afternoon Tea (add further tiers of sandwiches and cakes), Children’s Tea (scones, ham sarnie, brownie and hot chocolate), Champagne Tea (The Greenbank, plus fizz) and Ploughmans Tea (cheese and bacon scones, scotch eggs, pickled onions etc).

 Talland Bay Hotel, Looe (sweet treats & gin in a sea-view garden)

 Why we haven’t done this yet, I cannot imagine!
-Thank you @dartpr for the heads up on this ravishing G and High Tea at Talland Bay Hotel.
+Afternoon tea in the garden at Talland Bay Hotel sounds just lovely.
 As if an icy Tarquin’s gin and tonic wasn’t enough, you’ll nibble on finger sandwiches, scones, jam and cream and homemade cakes.
 100% Cornish deliciousness.

 Headland Hotel, Newquay (Muddy fave, in an iconic Cornish hotel)

 Always a winner when we have guests of all ages.
-You can have a good walk on Fistral Beach first, then swan up to the Headland’s Terrace Restaurant for afternoon tea with a sensational surf-side view.
-Their traditional afternoon tea comes with all the bells and whistles and is one of the more affordable of the fancy hotel options, at £18.50.
-Then if you have a special celebration in mind (birthday, hen or baby shower), how lovely does this sound?
-A Vintage Tea Party in a one of the hotel’s glamorous private lounges, complete with overflowing cake stands, pretty mismatched crockery and vintage silverware.
-Add a visit to the spa for a dreamy girls day out.
+You can have a good walk on Fistral Beach first, then swan up to the Headland’s Samphire Restaurant for afternoon tea with a sensational surf-side view.
+Their traditional afternoon tea comes with all the bells and whistles and is one of the more affordable of the fancy hotel options.
+If you order the kids afternoon tea, sandwich options include jam, much to the delight of my son!
+Add a visit to the Muddy-award winning spa or new Aqua Club for a dreamy girls day out.

 Trevallicks Farm Shop & Tea Room, Pensilva (rustic rural setting + a choice of 25 Cornish gins)